 Qualify before you reply

-Look for pain, intent, competitor mentions, or active comparison instead of replying to every keyword match.
+Look for pain, intent, competitor mentions, or active comparison instead of reacting to every keyword match.

-ReplyRadar resources are built for founders and small GTM teams who want social replies to feel useful, relevant, and manual, not automated or opportunistic.
+ReplyRadar resources are built for founders and small GTM teams who want lead discovery, customer research, and conversation intelligence to feel useful, relevant, and manual.

-Look for pain, intent, competitor mentions, or active comparison instead of replying to every keyword match.
+Look for pain, intent, competitor mentions, or active comparison instead of reacting to every keyword match.

 Your audience, positioning, tone, and pain points should decide which posts deserve your attention.